-In 2010, the presidents of all ten of the Arizona community college districts worked together to develop long-term performance measures called Vision 2020.
-(This has recently been renamed to Vision 2030.)
+In 2010, the presidents of all ten of the Arizona community college districts worked together to develop long-term performance measures called Vision 2020; the most recent version has been renamed Vision 2030.
 The document identified 30 key indicators to measure progress toward three critical goals of access, retention, and completion.
 Many of the key indicators within each goal area are based on the American Association of Community Colleges Voluntary Framework of Accountability (VFA).
 The VFA created common measures by which community colleges can be held accountable including student progress, outcomes, workforce, economic, and community development metrics.

 The performance measures and baseline data were published in February 2011.
-The Arizona colleges have since reported on the metrics for 2012 through 2019 and now have eight years of trend data.
+The Arizona colleges have since reported on the metrics for 2012 through 2020 and now have nine years of trend data.
 The District uses these performance measures to drive the development of the strategic plan and budget.
 The District selected various measures to focus on for improvement, and set target goals for annual improvement.
 The measures depicted below show the target goals the District selected for improvement through the strategic plan and resource allocation process.